omnisonic/website-templates-jcteched/unJcteched/wow-portfolio-multi-purpose-html5-template/Readme.md

 - use pipenv install so that the dependencies and pelican 4.7.1 is installed as well as invoke markdown and livereload

-- I plan to do some python scripting to poplulate each fo the folders with the pelcan simple theme template files.
+- I plan to do some python scripting to populate each fo the folders with the pelcan simple theme template files.

+-  please log here which theme you have started and finished converting